babaniyi/LLMs-for-RecSys/README.md

 ### **Data Preprocessing**

-To curate quality training data, we focus on users that has purchased at least 10 materials.
+To curate quality training data, we focus on users who have purchased at least 10 materials.
 The data should be preprocessed before training.
 The `get_next_10_items` function processes user interaction data and ensures that each entry contains a list of the next 10 items based on historical interactions.

 ```python